panlm/workshop-colo/lamp/lamp.rst

 - open **service** tab of this launch

-    - haproxy, it is an entry for this application, record it's **ip address**
+    - haproxy, it is an entry for this application, record it's **ip address**, we will use it later.

         .. figure:: images/5.png